- Part Number:1926

 Nosing means that portion of a tread projecting beyond the face of the riser immediately below.

-Point of access means all areas used by employees for work related passage from one area or level to another.
-Such open areas include doorways, passageways, stairway openings, studded walls, and various other permanent or temporary openings used for such travel.
+Point of access means all areas used by employees for work-related passage from one area or level to another.
+Such open areas include doorways, 1passageways, stairway openings, studded walls, and various other permanent or temporary openings used for such travel.

 Portable ladder means a ladder that can be readily moved or carried.